 This realization motivated me to look at ways to solve an obvious problem.
 At first, I couldn’t think of any because I work with software and machines every day, have for decades and I know all about them.
 I know that there’s almost nothing you can’t do with a computer.
 I also know that there’s almost no way you can confidently, consistently and perfectly secure any computer, particularly when you aren’t allowed to even examine it from a programmer’s perspective.
 And even if you could, it’s an extremely time-consuming, expensive, and ongoing process because the threat surface changes by the minute.
 In short, it’s a losing battle that must be continuously fought if you rely exclusively on machines.

 My first thought was that we should avoid the machines as they exist today altogether because they aren’t solving the problem and they can’t if voters aren’t even allowed to inspect them adequately.
-So, I was an advocate for the hand count of paper ballots, and I still am.
-But a funny thing happened on the way to town and that was in thinking about this, I discovered a process whereby machine counting could be incorporated into a partially manual process that would actually work.
+So, I was an advocate for the hand count of paper ballots, and I still am to an extent.
+But a funny thing happened on the way to the hand count and that was in thinking about this, I discovered a process whereby machine counting could be incorporated into a partially manual process that would actually work.
 This process is nothing new really, it’s based primarily on the teller committee process, which has already been used and time-tested all over the world and is still used today.
 I sculpted these two aspects together into a “people’s protocol” that can be followed in order to solve the problem of providing transparent and reliable elections anywhere in the world.
 That’s what EIP is.

 February 2023

-None of your information will be sold or distributed elsewhere
+None of your personal information is being collected, sold or distributed anywhere